MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-best-practices.md

 ## Arrange your visuals to tell a story

 The flow of mobile layout is from top to bottom.
-The most important visuals should be positioned at the top of the page, whether they are the most significant data-driven visuals or slicers that illustrate a point.
-Visuals that are closely linked to each other should be placed one after another.
-Place Less significant visuals towards the bottom of the page, accessible through downward scrolling, or just leave them out of the mobile layout completely.
-Having fewer visuals improves both the report’s loading time and its overall performance.
+Position the most important visuals at the top of the page, whether they are the most significant data-driven visuals or slicers that illustrate a point.
+Place closely related visuals one after another.
+Place less significant visuals towards the bottom of the page, where they can be reached via downward scrolling, or just leave them out of the mobile layout all together.
+Having fewer visuals improves both report loading time and overall performance.
 Remember, users can always tilt their devices to landscape orientation if they want to view the original report page in its desktop layout.

 :::image type="content" source="./media/power-bi-create-mobile-optimized-report-best-practices/arrange-items-as-story.png" alt-text="Image illustrating how items can be arranged in the mobile-optimized report to tell a story." border="false":::

-## Avoid in-visual vertical scroll bars
+## Avoid causing vertical scroll bars within visuals

 Set the height of each visual such that all the elements inside the visual are visible and not truncated.
-This eliminates having an in-visual vertical scroll bar in addition to the vertical scroll bar of the report page itself.
+This prevents having an vertical scroll bar appear inside the visual, in addition to the vertical scroll bar of the report page itself.
 Keep in mind that mobile devices vary in height.

-## Stick to the standard sizes
+## Stick to standard sizes

 The following table lists the standard visuals, classified by their minimum recommended mobile size.
-Try to stick to these minimum standard sizes when designing your mobile layout.
+Try not to go below these minimum standard sizes when designing your mobile layout.

 * XL – minimum width: 324 px, minimum height: 270 px
 * L – minimum width: 324 px, minimum height: 180 px